rubzip/astro-academics-page/README.md

  - [ ] Clean and restructure `config.ts`
  - [ ] Add a post for explaining how to set repository
  - [ ] Check `src/utils/themeVisualization.html` for theme preview
+ - [ ] Add examples with code and evaluate it

 ## LightHouse Score